NajaJohansen/41934-Advanced-Building-Information-Modeling-BIM-/README.md

 ![Diagram01](A3_Picture1.png "Diagram 1")

-The group's focus is to ensure that the user of this tool receives the following outputs:

-- An Excel sheet providing an overview of the building category along with its associated dimensions and properties.
+The main purpose of this tool is to be used by an LCAbyg user in the industry to save time on current processes.
+In the existing practices, users typically have to manually extract extensive quantity schedules from the model or analyze building drawings.
+The user will utilize this tool as a kind of plug-in to analyze an IFC model.

+By using this tool, the following outputs are obtained:

+- An overview of all building components with their dimensions, quantities, and materials.
+This will be organized in a way that can be easily used by the user to input the content into LCAbyg.
-- An overview of any errors/unrealistic modeling choices made during the modeling phase.
+- An overview of building components that either lack a material or have unrealistic dimensions.
+This allows the user to quickly and easily identify which specific building components need to be re-modeled or further investigated.
+In addition, the tool will highlight any errors or unrealistic modeling choices made during the modeling phase.
 As a result, the tool's user will save time by receiving this summary sheet and will also know exactly where to update or account for errors in the model.

-det overordnet formål med dette værktøj brgueren af dette værktøj skal lave lcabyg. brugeren vil derfor benytte dette værtøj som en slags plug-in som analyser en IFC model. ved at bruge dette værktøj kommer følgende ud: et overview over alle bygningsdele med deres dimentioner, mængder og materialer og et output med bygningsdele som enten mangler et materiale eller har urealistiske dimensioner.
+Additionally, the user will also have the convenience of easily forwarding this overview to the person responsible for the model if the user is not directly involved in modeling activities.